raphael/linux-samus/README.md

 ### Building your own patch

-To build your own patched tree use the `build.sh` scripts located in the `scripts` folder.
+To build your own patched tree use the `patch.sh` scripts located in the `scripts` folder.
 The script accepts an optional argument which corresponds to the git tag of the kernel tree to build the patch against.
 The default value is `4.1`.